mdgriffith/atom-inline-messenger/README.md

     @messenger = messenger

     @messages.push @messenger.message
-              start: [22,0]
-              end: [25,8]
+              range: [[22,0], [25,8]]
               text: "A New Message"
               severity: "warning"

     @messages.push @messenger.message
-              start: [35,0]
-              end: [35,8]
+              range: [[35,0], [35,8]]
               text: "A New Code Suggestion"
               suggestion: "myNewCodeSuggestion();"
-              severity: "warning"

   deactivate: ->
     @messages.map (msg) -> msg.destroy()
+    @messages = []
 ```

+## The Message Command

+The message method takes the following parameters
+    * `range` - The range to highlight in the editor
+    * `text` - The text to display in the message
+    * `severity` - Can be any of the following: info, warning, error, suggestion.
+This will affect the coloring of the message.
+    * `suggestion` - Provide a code suggestion to replace the highlighted text.

 ## Commands

     * `next-message` -> Jumps to the next message.
 The default keyboard shortcut is alt-down
     * `prev-message` -> Jumps to the previous message.
 The default keyboard shortcut is alt-up
     * `accept-suggestion` -> If the currently viewed message is a code suggestion, this command will make the suggested changes for you.
 The default is cmd-shift-a

 ## Settings